 California Premises Liability Policies for Slipping and Falling

-There are many different negligent conditions that can result in a slip and fall.
+Many different negligent conditions can result in a slip and fall.
 For example, a parking lot slip and fall might have been caused by uneven surfaces, slippery substances, bad lighting, or improper maintenance.

-If you suffered an injury in slip and fall accident in a parking lot, you could be eligible to recover damages.
-Our personal injury attorneys will evaluate your case in order to determine any path to pursue a civil lawsuit for damages.
+If you suffered an injury in a slip and fall accident in a parking lot, you could be eligible to recover damages.
+Our personal injury attorneys will evaluate your case to determine any path to pursue a civil lawsuit for damages.

 In California, slip and fall accidents fall under “premises liability” laws.
 The underlying idea is that all property owners or occupiers should exercise reasonable care to keep their property safe.

 California Civil Code 1714(a) details the expectation that property owners and occupiers have a responsibility to work towards the safety of people on their property.